-Solid Waste Management in Urban Areas
+2. Solid Waste Management in Urban Areas (Urban Development Department)

-Solid Waste Management refers to the collection, segregation, storage, transport, processing and disposal of solid waste.
-The responsibility of providing solid waste management services (collection, segregation, storage, transportation, processing, and disposal) in urban areas of the State is vested with Urban Local Bodies and the Department of Urban Development.
 Performance Audit on 'Solid Waste Management in Urban Areas' brought out deficiencies in collection, segregation, storage, transport, processing and disposal of solid waste.
-While the financial implication of this audit intervention is ₹ 19.06 crore, the significant audit findings are as follows:
+The financial implication of this audit intervention is ₹19.06 crore.
+Significant audit findings are as follows:

-Plan documents did not assess resource-gap in institutional and financial capacity, and did not address issues relating to segregation, processing and disposal of solid waste.

-Inadequate funds were made available for projects of capital nature, while available funds were not fully utilised; and there were shortcomings in collection of user charges.

-There were shortcomings in door-to-door waste collection, waste collection through community bins and modern underground bins in all 16 test-checked ULBs, resulting in overflow, littering and open dumping of waste.

-Waste in segregated form was neither being collected from the waste generators nor were there any facilities for segregation at secondary level or at the time of transport.

-Deficiencies in transportation of waste included lack of capacity in vehicles used for transporting waste to handle segregated waste, and 73 per cent of the vehicles were un-covered in the 16 test-checked ULBs.

-Biodegradable and non-biodegradable waste processing plants had been constructed in only 11 ULBs and one ULB respectively; however, none of the facility was fully functional.

-Sanitary landfill facilities for safe disposal of solid waste had not been created in any of the 54 ULBs of the State, and mixed waste was being dumped in open dump sites.

-Entities responsible for monitoring of solid waste management were not discharging their functions, resulting in non-functional monitoring mechanism and non-adherence to rules.
+- Plan documents did not assess resource-gap in institutional and financial capacity, and did not address issues relating to segregation, processing and disposal of solid waste. - Inadequate funds were made available for projects of capital nature, while available funds were not fully utilised; and there were shortcomings in collection of user charges. - There were shortcomings in door-to-door waste collection, waste collection through community bins and modern underground bins in all 16 test-checked ULBs, resulting in overflow, littering and open dumping of waste. - Waste in segregated form was neither being collected from the waste generators nor were there any facilities for segregation at secondary level or at the time of transport. - Deficiencies in transportation of waste included lack of capacity in vehicles used for transporting waste to handle segregated waste, and 73 per cent of the vehicles were un-covered in the 16 test-checked ULBs. - Biodegradable and non-biodegradable waste processing plants had been constructed in only 11 ULBs and one ULB respectively; however, none of the facility was fully functional. - Sanitary landfill facilities for safe disposal of solid waste had not been created in any of the 54 ULBs of the State, and mixed waste was being dumped in open dump sites. - Entities responsible for monitoring of solid waste management were not discharging their functions, resulting in non-functional monitoring mechanism and non-adherence to rules.